Why Weißensee and Karlshorst are the new districts of the future

-Berlin has changed – only many people haven't noticed yet.
+Berlin has changed – but many people haven't noticed yet.
 While public debate revolves around rising rents, scarce living space, and political intervention, a transformation is taking place that is structurally redefining the city.
 The classic inner-city location is losing relevance, while neighborhoods that not only offer space but also a functioning environment are in demand.

-Weißensee: The underrated up-and-comer
+Weißensee: The underestimated up-and-comer

-- Urban density with open space, which makes city life worth living.
+- urban density with open space, which makes city life worth living.

 - The lake is a locational advantage, a genuine local recreation area that does not need to be artificially developed.